 At one rally last month, young people held signs saying “Welcome to the Fifth Power: Social Networks” and wore cardboard cut-outs of television sets to poke fun at Pena Nieto’s media-driven campaign.

 PRI allies initially said that those who jeered Pena Nieto during a visit last month to the Iberoamerican University were not enrolled at the Mexico City-based institution.

-In reaction, 131 students posted a video on Google Inc. (GOOG)’s YouTube website of themselves holding up their IDs from the college.
+In reaction, 131 students posted a video on Google Inc. (GOOG:US)’s YouTube website of themselves holding up their IDs from the college.
 Protesters marching in solidarity with the 131 students call themselves #YoSoy132, a hashtag in Spanish meaning “I am the 132nd,” which has become the name of the student movement.
 A hashtag is a symbol used to mark a topic on Twitter.

 Anti-PRI sentiment has also been stirred by U.S. federal prosecutors’ decision last month to file civil charges against a former PRI governor in the border state of Tamaulipas for allegedly taking millions of dollars in bribes from drug cartels and investing them in Texas real estate.
 The two cases were presented in San Antonio and Corpus Christi, Texas.

 A poll of 1,000 people taken May 24-28 by Mexico City-based pollster Buendia y Laredo found that 47 percent of those surveyed support the marches, while 32 percent opposed them.
 The poll published in El Universal newspaper had a 3.5 percentage point margin of error.

 Still, maintaining the same level of public support and organization will become more difficult if the movement begins to endorse specific policies, said Carlos Ramirez of Eurasia Group, a Washington-based policy analysis group.